WE ARE OPEN FOR THE 2025 SEASON

 350,000-600,000 Scoville units.

 An incredible hybrid that is an unstable cross between a Douglah and Farie Scotch Bonnet.
 While not a superhot, it is much hotter than a typical scotch bonnet.
-Ripens to a rust color and if left on the plant longer it will ripen to red.
-Seeds and info from White Hot Peppers.
+Ripens to a rust color and if left on the plant longer it will ripen to red. .

 600,000 Scoville units.